 Toppings And Coatings

-You can simply drizzle with some chopped walnuts and keep it Traditional Greek (like I did) or you can spice things up and add one of the following:
+You can sprinkle this Greek walnut spice cake with some ground walnuts on top and keep it simple (like I did) or you can make things more interesting and add any of the following toppings:

 - Coat it with Chocolate Ganache.
 Use dark chocolate like 70% cocoa for the perfect contrast to the sweetness of the syrup.

-- Or top it with this Espresso Buttercream Frosting.
+- Top it with this Espresso Buttercream Frosting.